I Am A Bastard

 In 2000, I sat in an obstetrician’s office describing my family history as a predictor of my health and, by extension, my daughter before she came out of the womb.
 When my father, Roy, was in his 30s, he had heart attacks.
 As a kid I thought he was an old man when his heart attacked him.
 He was 37.
 I said this when I was 32.
 At that moment, I realized that I had a genetic egg timer ready to go off.
 If health histories predict one’s health, I was going to keel over while hanging out with my 4 year old kid.
 I was going to leave my kid and her mother before I got to see my kid grow up.
 That was going to be icing on the cake of genetic predisposition from Roy.
 His genes were going to rob me of a happy life with my little girl.

 When the urge to run came, Roy didn’t take a lot of care in planning his getaways.
 He “loaned” money from my Mom’s friends and relatives under false pretenses.
 I was able to look at his criminal record in 1980.
 It was something for a 12-year old to get to read his Dad’s rap sheet.
 He had aliases like “Tony” that were known to police.
 Play connect-the-dots on that.
 For an alias to be known to police, it has to be used in connection with crimes.
 He had a list of break-and-enter and auto theft charges.
 When he took flight, it would be a klutzy cross country run for it.
-If he didn’t have a place to sleep, any man who would have him could have him as long as they gave him a warm bed when they were done.
 He used anyone he could get to.

 By 1977, my Mom successfully procured a divorce.
 Because Roy was so hard to find, it was impossible for him to mount any sort of defense or make custody demands.
 He was also able to duck out of any child support.
 At least he was quarantined from our lives.
 He did pop back in special episodes.
 In 1980, he showed up to visit family.
 In 1984, he thought his daughter wanted him back in her life, so came back again.
 When he arrived, he discovered that she was lying.
 It sucks to be lied to.

 Having that man contribute half of my genes felt like I had leukemia.
 I was going to steal.
 I was going to cheat.
 I was going to lie.
 I was going to keel over from heart attacks before my 40th birthday.
 I was destined to be a bad man.
-Because he was opportunistically bisexual, I mapped homosexuality over top of deceit.
+He was opportunistically bisexual as a way to get into people's good graces.
+Pre-teen me mapped homosexuality over top of deceit.
 I took Roy’s example of how to be gay as the baseline for how to be gay.
 If you were gay, maybe you were prone to cheating, lying and stealing.
 Prejudice comes from simple sources.
 It wasn’t right, but sexuality, safety and honesty were bundled together.
 I have done three decades or more of conscious work to decouple queer from shifty and I kick myself when I find my mindset lapsing back to that safe zone of intolerance.

 Every time I shook someone’s hand in a business deal, I thought, “will I screw this guy like my dear old Dad would?”
 Every time I was desperate for money and I needed a loan, I rebuffed charity.
 After all: Dad used people.
 When I would have preferred to live in open relationships or practice some respectful version of relationship anarchy, I pulled myself back because my old Dad screwed anyone he could and made for a lot of hardship.
 In caging myself up, I caged up the nearest monster.